ESDLMapEditorESSIM/docker-toolsuite/README.md

 - MongoDB: open-source document-oriented database program (NoSQL)

 ## Setting up and running the software stack

+Although the software was designed to run in a hosted environment somewhere in the cloud or in your in-company datacenter, the software can be run on a local laptop or PC as well.
+The following steps describe the installation process on a local machine.
+In [this](#cloud-deployment) chapter we'll give some directions for cloud deployment

 Steps to folow
 - [Step 1.
 Starting the software for the base infrastructure](#step-1-starting-the-software-for-the-base-infrastructure)